 If yes, you need to inform the meeting.
-When it is discussed, you will have the right to make representations to the meeting as a member of the public, but must then withdraw from the meeting.
+When it is discussed, you will have the right to make representations to the meeting as a member of the public but you should not partake in general discussion or vote.

 Is the interest not related to any of the above?
-If so, it is likely to be another interest.
-You will need to declare the interest, but may participate in discussion and voting on the item.
+If so, it is likely to be an other interest.
+You will need to declare the interest but may participate in discussion and voting on the item.

 Have you made any statements or undertaken any actions that would indicate that you have a closed mind on a matter under discussion?
-If so, you may be predetermined on the issue; you will need to inform the meeting, and when it is discussed, you will have the right to make representations to the meeting as a member of the public, but must then withdraw from the meeting.
+If so, you may be predetermined on the issue; you will need to inform the meeting, and when it is discussed, you will have the right to make representations to the meeting as a member of the public but must then withdraw from the meeting.

-FOR GUIDANCE REFER TO THE FLOWCHART OVERLEAF
+FOR GUIDANCE REFER TO THE FLOWCHART OVERLEAF.
 PLEASE REFER ANY QUERIES TO THE MONITORING OFFICER IN THE FIRST INSTANCE